marshallm94/Recurring_Venmo/README.md

 * Had to reinstall and reconfigure venmo CLI credentials in order to fix 401 error.
 Not sure if this will be a recurring issue.
+	* Had to do this TWICE in one day.
+Will this be an issue?